 For instance, there are no upload limits at this price point, with only a cap on downloads at 10,000 per month.
 All the plans come with multiple users, which is a sure sign that Transistor has agencies in mind.

 In keeping with this, what stands out most to me is Transistor’s analytics suite.
-This offers really in-depth breakdowns at both an audience and individual episode level.
+This offers really in-depth breakdowns at both an audience and an individual episode level.

 It’s also fairly straightforward to use if you’re fairly au fait with standard marketing analytics.
 By this I mean, it basically looks and feels exactly like Google Analytics.